A 11 day Women's Walking Retreat in the foothills of Eastern Nepal with Everest Summiteer Brigitte Muir and Women's Mentor Juliette Robertson

 Day 4 - In Lura

 Today we make ourselves at home.
-For those who have chosen to participate in Women Circles, the early morning session will bring revelations, facilitated by the amazing Juliette.
-Then it is morning tea and warm washing water delivered to the tents, before a delicious breakfast.
+For those who choose to, early morning meditation with Juliette, Then it is morning tea in bed and warm washing water delivered to the tents, before a delicious breakfast.

 A walk up the hill will take us to the Lura temple, where we can meditate, or have an impromptu yoga/chi gong/ stretching session, depending on the groups skills, and who would like to share their knowledge with others.